-Approved authorities seeking funding for a school for which it has not been authorised previously should submit an application through SchoolsHUB, along with any additional evidence on these abovementioned criteria, to demonstrate it is a new school.
+An approved authority seeking funding for a school for which it has not been authorised previously should submit an application through SchoolsHUB, along with any additional evidence on the abovementioned criteria, to demonstrate it is a new school.

 The application process

-Before they can apply for Commonwealth funding for a school, an approved authority must:
+Before it can apply for Commonwealth funding for a school, an approved authority must:

 - fulfil the approved authority criteria under the Australian Education Act 2013

-- complete the school registration process in their state or territory
+- complete the school registration process in the relevant state or territory

 - open the school and commence teaching